momentohq/public-dev-docs/docs/getting-started.md

 ## FAQ
 <details>
   <summary>Does Momento deploy any resources into my cloud account?</summary>
 No it does not.
-Momento Cache is an API-based serverless service that you call from within your application code.
+Momento Cache is a fully-managed, API-based, serverless service that you call from within your application code.
 </details>